 When the luncheon club was formed, the bylaws stipulated that the purpose of the club was to help support the Pro Football Hall of Fame.
 Originally, that support was reflected by members serving as drivers during Hall of Fame Weekend.
 The club’s next project focused on devoting a portion of the membership dues to paying for the Hall of Famers’ rings each year.
 Today, the Balfour Company, that designs the rings, donates the rings each year to the Hall of Fame.

 Currently, the Pro Football Hall of Fame Luncheon Club has a new cause to show support for the Hall of Fame.
 The club will contribute $50,000 over a five-year period to the Pro Football Hall of Fame's national fundraising campaign.
 In addition, part of the proceeds from the weekly meal sales is used to sponsor the Pro Football Hall of Fame’s “Senior Day” (62 and older) at the museum.
-The date for this year’s event is Wednesday October 3, 2012.

 Also, Malone University and Walsh University offer free admission to all athletic events with your membership card.
 Aside from showing support to the Hall of Fame, this sponsorship also attracts attention to the Pro Football Hall of Fame Luncheon Club through media coverage of this splendid event.

 In addition, each member of the Luncheon Club will receive an annual pass that will allow the individual unlimited free admission to the Pro Football Hall of Fame throughout the year.

 The Pro Football Hall of Fame Luncheon Club continues to contribute its support to the Hall of Fame museum while offering first-rate programs each and every week to its members.